harrycresswell/harry/content/writing/24-05-29-ai-free-human-generated/index.md

 draft: false
 slug: "ai-free"
 topics: ["AI"]
-description: "It’s encouraging to see folks declaring their work *AI free* or *human-generated*, in some form or another."
+description: "It’s encouraging to see folks declaring their work AI-free or human-generated, in some form or another."
 ---

 It’s encouraging to see folks declaring their work *AI-free* or *human-generated*, in some form or another.